YongJian-YJ/SC1015_mini_project_grp_5/README.md

 ## Conclusion(Insights):
 We found that the most useful variables to predict Gender of a Customer are the time they visited, the total amount they spent, the rating they gave, product line of items bought and the day of visit.

+The best improved accuracy we could reach when predicting a customer’s gender is 0.64, which is when we implemented random forest that utilises both the numerical and categorical variable combined.

 ## Recommendation:
 1.Increase the quantity of Fashion & Accessories products (most popular product line for female)  in store to target to more females (as they have an average higher spending) -- in order to increase sales<br /><br />
 2.Implement a ladies discount every Tuesday & Saturday (from opening hours to afternoon 3pm), where frequency of females visiting is highest -- to attract more female customers and increase sales

-## In out jupyter notebook, we have added in a table of content to help with navigation (only works in Jupyter Notebook)
+## In our jupyter notebook, we have added in a table of content to help with navigation (only works in Jupyter Notebook)
 <img width="492" alt="Screenshot 2022-04-24 at 4 36 54 PM" src="https://user-images.githubusercontent.com/48339717/164967974-72f1751e-6e57-473a-b555-bf71230aa141.png">

 ## What did we learn from this project: